danshea/IwateBiotechnologyResearchCenter/README.md

 Mostly statistical inference analysis in these scripts.
 I tried using scipy.stats and statsmodels since conversion of VCF to pandas dataframes allows me to ssh tunnel to my workstation and run everything in jupyter notebooks.

+Within the notebooks markdown cells are included that go over various aspects of what the analysis is trying to accomplish.
+Where appropriate, I've tried to add some images (basically slides exported as `png` files from Google slides).